Christian Brando: Acting

-Christian Brando's only credited acting role was in the Italian production La Posta in Gioco ("The Prize at Stake", 1988).
+Christian Brando's only credited acting role was in the Italian production La Posta in Gioco ("The Prize at Stake", 1988) directed by Sergio Nasca.

-Conflicts with the law

 Killing of Dag Drollet

 On May 16, 1990, Brando fatally shot Dag Drollet, the boyfriend of his half-sister Cheyenne, in the living room of Brando's father's house in Beverly Hills, California.
 Drollet (the son of French Polynesian politician Jacques Drollet) was in a four-year relationship with Cheyenne, who was eight months pregnant by Drollet at the time.

 A few days before the incident, Drollet had flown in from Tahiti to Los Angeles to visit Cheyenne.
 Cheyenne was visiting her father along with her mother, and both were staying at Marlon Brando's residence.
 Marlon Brando had known the Drollet family for years; however, Christian Brando met Dag Drollet for the first time several hours before the shooting.